 Pain in the forehead or between the eyes?
 Upper teeth ache?
 Face feeling full, nose stuffy and congested?
 You may have a common complaint that sends many people to a doctor's office: sinus trouble.

-Two maxillary sinuses, one inside each cheek bone (dark triangles seen in this CAT scan)
+One inside each cheekbone (dark triangles seen in this image)

-Ethmoid sinuses: a group of cavities behind the bridge of the nose
+A group of them, called the ethmoid sinuses, behind the bridge of the nose

-Sphenoid sinuses, behind the nose and underneath the brain
+Another group behind the nose and underneath the brain called the sphenoid sinuses

 What Is Sinusitis?

-Tiny, hair-like structures called cilia (magnified here) help move mucus across sinus membranes and toward an exit.
+It’s inflammation in your sinuses.
+Tiny, hair-like structures called cilia (magnified here) move mucus across sinus membranes and toward an exit.
 All of your sinus cavities connect to your nose to allow a free exchange of air and mucus.
 Infections or allergies make sinus tissues inflamed, red, and swollen.
-That's called sinusitis.

 Just a Cold … at First